meekotherogue/by-night/drawings/2021/gallery.md

   key: DrawingsGallery2021
   parent: Drawings
   title: 2021
-  order: 2
+  order: 3
 navOptions:
   includeSelf: true
 ---

-Here is the collection of completed drawings and paintings I have done in 2021
+Here is the collection of drawings I have done in 2021